geektoto/card-miniprogram/README.md

 ## How do I run it?

-The CheckerFramework provides different build system integra
+The CheckerFramework provides different build system integrations that are described on their wiki.
+For a quick start, try running it on a single file